-Below you will find descriptions of each program and a link to download the application.
+Below you will find descriptions of each program and a link to our online application.
 Click on the name of the degree for more information or click on Learn More for the course and degree requirements.
 Let us know how we can be a part of answering your call to ministry.

 Master of Divinity

-The Master of Divinity (MDiv) degree at Memphis Theological Seminary is the standard path to ordained ministry.
-Full time students can expect a minimum three-year program of study.
-Full time students who take the night track can expect a minimum of four years.
-The 84 hour program includes classroom instruction and hands-on experience through immersions and practicums.
+The Master of Divinity (MDiv) at Memphis Theological Seminary is the standard path to ordained ministry.
+Full-time students can expect a minimum three-year program of study.
+Full-time students who take the night track can expect a minimum of four years.
+The 84-hour program includes classroom instruction and hands-on experience through immersions and practicums.
 Its curriculum acquaints students with theological disciplines and encourages communal exploration in the life of the church, so that graduates will serve the church as leaders in greater faithfulness to God.
 LEARN MORE

 Doctor of Ministry